VVSVASANTH/Number-Guessing-Game/README.md

 ## Description

 This project is a fun, interactive game where the player attempts to guess a randomly generated number.
-The program provides feedback after each guess, telling the player if their guess was too high or too low, until they correctly guess the number.
+The program provides feedback after each guess, telling the player if their guess was too high or too low, until they correctly guess the correct number.

 ## Features

-- Random number generation
+- Random number generation between 1-100
 - User input validation
-- Guess tracking
+- Guess tracking with attempt counter
-- Feedback on each guess
+- Helpful feedback on each guess
 - Game completion detection
+- Option to play again

 ## How to Play

 1. Run the program
-2. The game will generate a random number (typically between 1-100)
+2. The game will generate a random number between 1 and 100
 3. Enter your guess when prompted
 4. The game will tell you if your guess is too high or too low
 5. Keep guessing until you find the correct number
 6. The game will display the number of attempts it took you to win
+7. Choose whether you want to play again

 ## Requirements